nanoFORTH

 0 TME ➤ ok (disable timer interrupt)

-1 PCI ➤ ok (enable pin change interrupt)
+1 PCE ➤ ok (enable pin change interrupt)

 AA (assuming you have a push button hooked up at pin 8)